invertase/react-native-firebase-authentication-example/README.md

-# Firebase Authentication Kit for React Native
+# Firebase Authentication Example for React Native

-Thank you for trying the Firebase Authentication Kit 👏
+Thank you for trying the Firebase Authentication example 👏

-**Please note that no support is offered for this kit though we will happily accept PRs.**
+**Please note that limited support is offered for this example though we will happily accept PRs.**

-It was previously available for purchase and has been open-sourced with the sole intention of helping interested people by making the code available.

 ## Getting started